smarks/SimpleMockExample/README.md

-# 90-303-SampleJUnit
-A simple project that shows the basics of JUnit
+A simple project that shows the basics of Mockito
-# SimpleMockExample